 Underneath her stern exterior, it was always clear that McGonagall cared deeply for her students.
 Her first instinct was to protect them at all times (OP27, DH30), and she could become quite emotional when they were hurt (CS16).
-Even at Voldemort’s first defeat she did not celebrate, but instead mourned at the passing of James and Lily (PS1).
+Even at Voldemort’s first defeat she did not celebrate, but instead mourned at the passing of James and Lily (PS1), both of whom were her all-time favorite students (PmP).
 McGonagall often got emotional over Harry’s safety in particular (GF20); she was proud to have him in her house (DH30) and was one of those who cried loudest when she believed him dead (DH36).

 Though generally respectful of her fellow teachers, McGonagall had little patience for less competent colleagues.
 A sarcastic wit came out, for instance, in talking with Lockhart (CS16) or Trelawney (PA11); though she was willing to defend even Trelawney (OP26) – and lead the school in revolt (OP30) – when faced with Dolores Umbridge.
 She is a tough woman; McGonagall took four stunning spells to the chest and survived (OP31), although she walked with a walking stick for awhile afterwards (OP38).

 Minerva was not a member of the Order of the Phoenix during Voldemort’s first rise to power.
 However, she used her talent as an animagus to help spy on Death Eaters, providing vital information to the aurors of the Ministry of Magic.
 By the second Wizarding War McGonagall believed the Ministry to be corrupt and dangerous, so did not spy for them.
 She became a fully fledged member of the Order after Dumbledore’s death (PmP).